 The overall effect of his look should be dark, like all Winters.
 It should also of the highest contrast, the most important component of Winter dressing.
 There is maxed separation between the lightness of the skin and the darkness of the hair, so clothing combinations feel right to look at when they repeat that.

 Winter does not want to come across as unpredictable or random.
-Nor do you want a design where all the colors and lines seem to flow together, which happens when the pieces of the puzzle are small.
-The Winter exterior should look very composed and quiet, but dramatic.
+Nor do you want a design where all the colours and lines seem to flow together, which happens when the pieces of the puzzle are small.
+The Winter exterior should look composed and quiet, but dramatic.

 Lines should be thicker, rather than fine, which balances the strength of the colors better.
 The print should be obvious, which tie designers seem to do mostly in stripes.
-The other choice is 10,000 ladybugs.
-The edges of each color block should be crisp, since they are in the natural coloring.
-This tie could be worn well by the Bright Spring, and even the True Spring man.
+The other choice is 10,000 ladybugs, lots of colour but from a distance, they blur together.
+The edges of each color block should be crisp, since they are in the natural colouring.
+This tie could be worn well by the Bright Spring, and even the Bright Spring man.
 The tie is here, at Nordstrom.

 I like this tie too.
 It is a Winter grey, like clean sharp steel, a blade, a knife edge, a scalpel.
 There is a slight jewel effect in the lighter stripes, like platinum, or crystallized sugar, that sparkles without being obnoxious.
 Tie here at Nordstrom.

-On no group of man does safe color fall flatter.
+On no group of man does safe colour fall flatter.
 Casual clothing in general is very difficult because of the inherent formality and intensity of the appearance.
 All 3 Winters have some difficulty with jeans, but this group most of all.
-Nothing works, not the faded color, the almost-sloppiness, the rugged strong quality.
+Nothing works, not the faded colour, the almost-sloppiness, the rugged strong quality.
 Jeans should be the darkest possible black or blue in a classic cut.